helmholtz-analytics/heat/_posts/2023-06-16-new-feature-hsvd.md

 ---
 layout: post
-title: a new feature: memory-distributed hierarchical SVD in Heat
+title: 'a new feature: memory-distributed hierarchical SVD in Heat'
 tags: hSVD, new feature
 ---